MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/administer-arc-scvmm.md

 For more information on the commands, see [`az arcappliance get-credentials`](/cli/azure/arcappliance#az-arcappliance-get-credentials) and [`az arcappliance update-infracredentials scvmm`](/cli/azure/arcappliance/update-infracredentials#az-arcappliance-update-infracredentials-scvmm).

-To update the credentials used by the SCVMM cluster extension on the resource bridge.
-This command can be run from anywhere with `connectedscvmm` CLI extension installed.
+To update the credentials used by the SCVMM cluster extension on the resource bridge, run the following command.
+This command can be run from anywhere with the `connectedscvmm` CLI extension installed.

 ```azurecli
 az connectedscvmm scvmm connect --custom-location <name of the custom location> --location <Azure region>  --name <name of the SCVMM resource in Azure>       --resource-group <resource group for the SCVMM resource>  --username   <username for the SCVMM account>  --password  <password to the SCVMM account>